jieywoo/ASAP/README.md

 # Augmented Self-Attention Pruning (ASAP)

 Code of Augmented Self-Attention Pruning (ASAP) model.\
-Paper: "ASAP: Endowing Adaptation Capability to Agent in Human-Agent Interaction".
+Paper: "ASAP: Endowing Adaptation Capability to Agent in Human-Agent Interaction" (accepted).

 ## Description of ASAP
 In human-human interaction, interlocutors adapt their behaviors reciprocally and dynamically.
 ASAP models this adaptation mechanism also referred to as reciprocal adaptation between a Socially Interactive Agent (SIA) and a human interlocutor.\